kailash-manasarovar/statement/docs/timeline/2023/february.md

 - And, at the same time, I had such a good feeling for this man, I had only generous views of him.
 I felt he must be on my side.
 - In one class, the [older slimmer shorter man is present](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-greyer-man), the man I have very good feelings for.
 - I look at his hands; I'm delighted by his delicate artistic fingers.
-- The three of us - him, me and Pablo, are sitting close together and practicing.
+- The three of us - him, me and Pablo the 14-year-old boy - are sitting close together and practicing.
 - The trumpet teacher announces, gently, that we will play *My Way* for the concert.
 - I guess this is a common *funeral* number.
 - I chuckle conspiratorially.